Developing a Communications Charter

 Why Use a Communications Charter?

 A Charter can also be useful for new, remote, cross-functional, or geographically dispersed teams, or for freelancers who are used to working independently.
-It sets out the ground rules, when you expect updates, and when and how team members should contact one another.
+It sets out the ground rules for communication.
+For instance, when you expect updates, and when and how team members should contact one another.
 This is particularly useful for groups that work across different time zones.

 It can also be a useful tool for improving communication in an organization that suffers from poor or unprofessional communication.